Deforestation in Brazil's Amazon hits September record as fires spike

 The accelerating deforestation had "pretty relevant impacts not only for the biome, but also for the weather and the region's rainfall regime, as well as economic impacts for those who live in the Amazon and Brazil as a whole," said Mariana Napolitano, WWF-Brasil's science manager.

-The Amazon's annual burning season is in August and September, when fires tend to spike as rains subside to let ranchers and farmers often set fire to deforested areas.
+The Amazon's annual burning season is in August and September, when fires tend to spike as rains subside, allowing ranchers and farmers to set fire to deforested areas.

 Last month, INPE fire alerts jumped to the highest level for any month since September 2010.